bb-agent/module_metasploit/README.md

 v1.0
 ---------------------------------
-- FruityWifi v2.4 is required
+- BlackBulb v2.4 is required
 - metasploit is required
 - tmux is required